+(A) An Applicant or Affiliate that Owns or Controls an Existing Development that is eligible to participate in the Department’s Section 811 Project Rental Assistance Program (“Section 811 PRA Program”) will do so in order to receive two (2) points.
+In order to qualify for points, the Existing Development must commit to the Section 811 PRA Program at minimum 10 Section 811 PRA Program Units, unless the Integrated Housing Rule, 10 TAC §1.15, or the 811 Program Rental Assistance Rule (“811 Rule”), 10 TAC Chapter 8, limits the Development to fewer than 10 Section 811 PRA Program Units.
+The same Section 811 PRA Program Units cannot be used to qualify for points in more than one HTC Application.
+The Applicant or Affiliate will comply with the requirements of 10 TAC Chapter 8.

+(B) An Applicant or Affiliate that does not meet the Existing Development requirements of 10 TAC Chapter 8 but still meets the requirements of 10 TAC Chapter 8.3 is eligible to receive two (2) points by committing Units in the proposed Development to participate in the Department’s Section 811 PRA Program.
+In order to be eligible for points, Applicants must commit at least 10 Section 811 PRA Program Units in the proposed Development for participation in the Section 811 PRA Program unless the Integrated Housing Rule, 10 TAC §1.15, or the 811 Program Rental Assistance Rule (“811 Rule”), 10 TAC Chapter 8, limits the Development to fewer than 10 Section 811 PRA Program Units.
+The same Section 811 PRA Program Units cannot be used to qualify for points in more than one HTC Application.
+The Applicant will comply with the requirements of 10 TAC Chapter 8.

+(C) Applications proposing Developments that do not meet the requirements of subparagraphs (A) or (B) of this paragraph may qualify for two (2) points by meeting the requirements of this subparagraph, (C).
 In order to qualify for points, Applicants must agree to set-aside at least 5 percent of the total Units for Persons with Special Needs.
 The units identified for this scoring item may not be the same units identified for Section 811 Project Rental Assistance Demonstration program.
 For purposes of this subparagraph, Persons with Special Needs is defined as households where one individual has alcohol and/or drug addictions, Colonia resident, Persons with Disabilities, Violence Against Women Act Protections (domestic violence, dating violence, sexual assault, and stalking), persons with HIV/AIDS, homeless populations, veterans, wounded warriors (as defined by the Caring for Wounded Warriors Act of 2008), and farmworkers.
 Throughout the Compliance Period, unless otherwise permitted by the Department, the Development Owner agrees to affirmatively market Units to Persons with Special Needs.
 In addition, the Department will require an initial minimum twelve-month period during which Units must either be occupied by Persons with Special Needs or held vacant, unless the units receive HOME funds from any source.
-After the initial twelve-month period, the Development Owner will no longer be required to hold Units vacant for Persons with Special Needs, but will be required to continue to affirmatively market Units to Persons with Special Needs.
+After the initial twelve-month period, the Development Owner will no longer be required to hold Units vacant for Persons with Special Needs, but will be required to continue to specifically market Units to Persons with Special Needs.